rudderlabs/terraform-provider-rudderstack/README.md

 # RudderStack Terraform Provider

-This repository contains all the necessary resources to help you implement the RudderStack Terraform provider.
+This repository implements the RudderStack Terraform provider.
 You can use this provider to programmatically access the [RudderStack control plane](https://www.rudderstack.com/docs/get-started/rudderstack-architecture/#control-plane) via Terraform and seamlessly manage your source-destination configurations.

 Questions?
 Join our [Slack community](https://resources.rudderstack.com/join-rudderstack-slack) for quick support.